cthoyt/cthoyt.github.io/_posts/2023-01-10-curies-package.md

 ```

 The `Converter` class indexes the prefix map using a [trie](https://en.wikipedia.org/wiki/Trie) data structure, which
 makes search of the beginning of sequences (such as strings) efficient.
-My implementation builds on the implementation
+The `curies` implementation builds on the implementation
 of this data structure in the [`PyTrie`](https://github.com/gsakkis/pytrie/) package.

 ## Conversion